GLASS JAR HERBS

-If you’re like me, you probably have a shelf or a drawer, full of dried herbs and spices.
+If you’re like me, you probably have a shelf or drawer full of dried herbs and spices.
 My collection never gets lonely because I’m always using this herb or that spice for some recipe.

-However, when the weather gets to “play outside” level, that’s when I get the itch to start cooking with fresh herbs.
+However, when the weather warms up to “playing outside” level, that’s when I get the itch to start cooking with fresh herbs.
 Just running my fingers gently over the tops of them, releases years of scented memories.

 Yes, I could buy small pots of herbs every year and have them in my kitchen (or considering current circumstances, have them delivered).
 But since most herbs are annuals, the amount of money I’ve spent, just over a few years, has started to feel like a waste.
 The plants grow much larger and faster than I can possibly use and share them.
 Then they die and all I’m left with is an empty wallet and my taste buds wanting more.

 How do I make this a more enjoyable and sustainable process without the guilt of waste?

 - Ask friends, family or neighbors if you could snip a bit of their herbs to root.
 (These days, this can still be done while observing proper social distancing practices).

 - Grow just enough of each herb to cover all those yummy recipes I know you’ve been itching to make, in pretty water-filled jars (I’ve up-cycled these from candles, condiment jars, etc..).

 - Enjoy using those herbs in all your culinary meditations.

 - Let the herb plants go to seed in the autumn, then harvest the seeds to grow these plants again next year, for free!